lambdaclass/curse_of_mirra/docs/src/client_feedbacks.md

 # How we handle feedbacks in the client side

-#### Things to have in count before leraning how to implement new states feedback
+#### Things to have in mind before learning how to implement new states feedback

 `Feedback prefabs`

 Unity GameObject prefabs with a particle system component to show the particles effect of the state to display.
-You can find them in `Client/Asssets/Feedbacks/States`
+You can find them in `Client/Assets/Feedbacks/States`

 `FeedbackContainer`